INGESTRE & TIXALL

 County Highways have taken over responsibility for mowing the verges by Tixall Church.

-The Parish Council opposes the erection of all illegal signs on Highway Verges, including Estate Agents signs which are not on the property for sale, with the exception of short term notices advertising specific events.
+The Parish Council opposes the erection of all illegal signs on Highway Verges, including Estate Agents signs which are not on the property for sale, unless a special dispensation has been granted by the council.
+Roadside landowners may give permission for signs on their land.
+Short term notices advertising specific events are allowed as long as they are subsequently removed.

 The general policy of the Parish Council is to support schemes which improve road safety by:-

-a) Widening the road sufficiently to enable two buses to pass;
+a) Widening the road sufficiently to enable two buses HGVs to pass;

 b) Improving visibility;